danschmid/Final-Submission/README.md

-Please check out the Credits.txt file to see all of the awesome artists who helped make ASCENSION!!
+Please check out the credits [here](https://github.com/dm2112/Final-Submission/blob/master/Credits.txt) to see all of the awesome artists who helped make ASCENSION!!